 Posted: Thu Mar 15 2012

-“It’s The New Yorker in 3-D, but without the funny glasses,” says David Remnick, editor-in-chief of The New Yorker, of its signature festival.
+“It’s The New Yorker in 3-D, but without the funny glasses,” says David Remnick, editor of The New Yorker, of its signature festival.
 Over the course of a weekend, staff writers and editors from the magazine interview dozens of movie stars, authors, musicians and more.
-Tickets usually disappear in a blink; if you didn't secure a pass, try your luck at the SVA Theatre (333 W 23rd St between Eighth and Ninth Aves) on October 4, where last-minute passes for all events will be available from noon through 4pm (some talks will also have tickets at the door one hour before).
+Tickets usually disappear in a blink; if you didn't secure a pass, try your luck at the SVA Theatre (333 W 23rd St between Eighth and Ninth Aves), where last-minute passes for all events will be available two hours prior to each occasion (there will also be a limited amount of tickets at the door one hour before each event).
 Various locations, times and prices; visit newyorker.com/festival for details.